jamesdbrock/monadic-parsers-at-input-boundary/README.md

 In the monadic parser I see addressSpec on the right side of the alternative, and that expression on the left side must be equivalent to a name-addr, I guess.
+There is an `optional displayName`.
+The `optional` function is a parser combinator which does exactly what you’d expect: it will try to match the `displayName` pattern one time but if the `displayName` pattern is not there then it skips it.

 Next, the spec says that an angleAddr is this addr-spec expression, surrounded by angle bracket characters and optional Comment Folding White Space expressions.
-Or, alternatly an obs-angle-addr.
+Or, alternately an obs-angle-addr.

 The monadic parser says basically the same thing.
 I don’t see the obs-angle-addr alternative in the monadic parser for